Last Updated on June 10, 2020 by Leyla Kazim

 bright red of which a slathering of Vaseline was the only relief.
 Oh, and I temporarily

-.
+lost my hearing.
 I hear something like 1 out of every 100 chillies are off the

 scale hotter than the rest of their species and you can consider yourself